History of African presence in London: Post-war period

 In 1950, it was estimated there were no more than 20,000 non-White residents in the United Kingdom, mainly in England; almost all born overseas.
 Just after the end of World War II, the first groups of post-war Caribbean immigrants started to arrive and settle in London.
 There were an estimated 492 that were passengers on the that arrived at Tilbury Docks on 22 June 1948.
 These passengers settled in the area of Brixton which is now a prominently Black district in the UK.
 From the 1950s-60s, there was a mass migration of workers from all over the Anglophone Caribbean, particularly Jamaica; who settled in the UK.
 These immigrants were invited to fill labour requirements in London's hospitals, transport and railway development.
 There was a continuous influx of African students, sportsmen, and businessmen mixed within British society.
-They are viewed as not having been a major contributing factor to the rebuilding of the post-war urban London economy.
+They are viewed as having been a major contributing factor to the rebuilding of the post-war urban London economy.

 In 1962, the Commonwealth Immigrants Act was passed in by the government, along with a succession of other laws in 1968, 1971, and 1981 that severely restricted the entry of Black Caribbean immigrants into the United Kingdom.
 In 1975, a new voice emerged for the Black population of London; his name was David Pitt and he brought a new voice to the House of Lords.
 He spoke against racism and for equality in regards to all residents of Britain.
 At the 1987 general election, the first-ever Black British MPs were elected to the House of Commons; Diane Abbott for Hackney North and Stoke Newington, Bernie Grant for Tottenham and Paul Boateng for Brent South.
 All were elected for seats in London and all were candidates for from the Labour Party.
 Out of these three people; Abbott was the first Black British woman to be elected to the House of Commons, and the only one out of these three candidates to remain a continuous sitting MP to the present day.